 “The beginning of knitted work from Turkey shows us that hooked needles can also be used to knit open stitches, for which we also have evidence from Arabic graves from the 9th to the 12th centuries…”

-Iklé cites the work of Luise Schinnerer during the 1890s (to be discussed in detail in separate posts), who was the immediate source for several of the ideas that he propagated.
+Iklé cites the work of Luise Schinnerer during the 1890s (discussed in detail in the following post), who was the immediate source for several of the ideas that he propagated.
 Their conclusions would less likely have been reflected in the English-language literature if Mary Thomas had not picked up on Iklé’s article in the preparation of Mary Thomas’s Knitting Book from 1938.
-She explicitly credits him as one her informants and appears to have paraphrased the caption of the preceding photograph, but misread pivotal detail in the original German.
+She explicitly credits him as one her informants and appears to have paraphrased the caption of the preceding photograph but misread a pivotal detail in the original German.

 “…a half-finished sock of the 12th century found in a Turkish tomb reveals that the knitter was then working with five hooked needles…”

 Either way, Thomas does not identify the Turkish tomb to which she is referring or substantiate her statement in any other way.
-It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, its ribbing would provide incontrovertible evidence of knit and purl stitches side-by-side at a significantly earlier date than can otherwise be attested.
+It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, its ribbing would provide incontrovertible evidence of knit and purl stitches side-by-side at a significantly earlier date than can otherwise be attested — to say nothing of the sensational aspect of finding needles in place in work of that age..

 Thomas discusses and illustrates another regional form of knitting with hooked needles practiced in Landes, on the Atlantic coast of southern France.
 This is also mentioned more briefly by Iklé with details that Thomas included in her own description.
 She says that “the fabric is Crossed Stocking Stitch, knitted in the Eastern way” again contradicting the geographic basis for classifying the stitch structure.